 - 1. Turn off your computer. - 2.
-Remove the base cover.

-(i) NOTE: The battery must be disconnected from the system board.
-See Step 4 in removing the base cover .

-- 3. Press and hold the power button for 15 seconds to drain the flea power.

-- 4. Install the base cover.

-- 5. Turn on your computer.
+Follow the steps in Removing the base cover. - NOTE: Ensure that the battery is disconnected from the system board. - 3.
+Press and hold the power button for 15 seconds to drain the flea power. - 4.
+Follow the steps in Installing the base cover. - 5.
+Turn on your computer.